If you’re wondering whether Hayu is the right addition to your streaming diet, this Hayu review will help you decide.

 Keeping Up With The Kardashians

-The quintessential reality show about people famous for being famous, Keeping Up with the Kardashians airs on the basic cable channel E! in the United States.
-You can also catch the various Kardashian spin-off shows like Revenge Body with Khloé Kardashian.
+The quintessential reality show about people famous for being famous, Keeping Up with the Kardashians used to air on the basic cable channel E! in the United States.
+You can watch all the past seasons and also catch the various Kardashian spin-off shows like Revenge Body with Khloé Kardashian.

 Below Deck: Mediterranean

 Below Deck: Mediterranean is a spin-off of the popular Below Deck series that airs on Bravo in the United States.
 The show follows the crew of a charter yacht as it sails the Mediterranean during the summer cruising season.

 It seems like every city in America has its own Real Housewives franchise.
 You can watch all of them on Hayu, including the latest Real Housewives of Potomac.